svanderbleek/twpgtwp/README.md

 ## Methodology

 From boot develop a system for exploratory computation.
 The idea is to rebuild computer science from scratch.
 The winning technique will enable the most productive bootstrapping.
+An approaite system enables arbitrary hardware, from micro controllers to pen and paper.
+Computations are resumable and shareable.

 ## Feasability Study